Blog

 Go to Settings → Properties and create a new custom deal property.

-Now create two workflows:
+Now create a workflow:

-Enrollment trigger: Deal Stage = Closed Lost
+• Enrollment trigger: Deal Stage = Closed Lost or Closed won

 You might wonder: